 Visit the mountainous area of Monseratt

 Although Monseratt isn’t located in Barcelona, it’s an easy hour train journey that will give you some great views and let you immerse yourself in one of Catalonia’s most desirable day trip destinations.
-Monseratt is a mountain which has a chapel built into it near the top.
-It offers stunning views of the surrounding area as well as historical information about chapel.
+Montserrat is a mountain that has a chapel built into it near the top.
+It offers stunning views of the surrounding area as well as historical information about the chapel.
 You can also expect to be able to have coffee and cake at one of the many cafes.
-As well as a 3 course meal or buffet offered in the restaurant.
+As well as a 3-course meal or buffet offered in the restaurant.
 For the latter two dining options ensure to arrive by 3pm as serving stops at 4pm.

 You could easily spend a whole day seeing what the place has to offer.